MichelHUANGGit/implementation/Flow_Matching/README.md

 ![cifar10_samples](misc/cifar10_samples.png)

-The generated images are still inconsistent: For example some of the dog have a weird shape, and their eyes are weird aren't symmetric.
+The generated images are still inconsistent: For example some of the dog have a weird shape, and their eyes aren't symmetric.
 This partially explains the high FID score, the model could benefit from training a little bit more.

 Results on the Checkerboard dataset: